 Posted by Brent Wilson on 8/18/2017 to FAQ (Frequently Asked Questions)

-If you live in an area with high rates of deer the first thing to know is that they'll browse and eat just about any plant if hungry enough.
-The average adult deer eats about 5 pounds of greenery each day.
-During summer drought and winter, when there is less to forage on in their natural habit, deer will come to our yards in search of fresh greenery.
+If you live in an area with high rates of deer the first thing to know is that under certain conditions they'll browse and eat just about any plant, especially during a prolonged period of drought.

 Though deer will eat almost any type of plant when hungry enough, there are some plants that are more desirable than others, and a few they won't touch at all.
-For example, the deer in my Georgia gardens have never eaten Lantana plants.
-That said, deer in different areas of the country might like or have acquired a taste for different types of plants.
+And, based on reports that have come in to us from gardener customers over the years, it seems the deer in different areas of the country have different taste buds or have acquired a taste for different types of plants.
+For example, though the deer in your area might browse azaleas, I have over 50 azalea varieties in my landscape and the deer have never touched any of them.
 Too, their tastes can change depending on the amount of pressure on the local populations.
-Back during a two-year drought we had in Georgia during the early 2000's, deer went to eating Leyland cypress trees.
+Back during a two-year drought we had in Georgia during the early 2000's deer went to eating Leyland cypress trees.
 Had never seen that before and haven't seen it happen since.

-When browsing plants on our website you'll find whether or not a plant is deer resistant under the DESCRIPTION tab under Plant Details.
-We base the deer resistant qualities of the plants we offer on our experience with plants in our own Georgia gardens over the past few decades, where deer have easy-access to two extensive gardens on our properties.
-As mentioned, deer in different areas of the country might like or have acquired a taste for different types of plants or their tastes can change depending on the amount of pressure on the local populations.
+Under the Description tab (and then under the subheading Plant Details), on almost every plant page in WilsonBrosGardens.com you'll find whether or not we list the specific plant as deer resistant.
+We base the deer resistant qualities of the plant on our experience with it in our own Georgia gardens over the past few decades, where deer have always had easy-access.
+As mentioned above, deer in different areas of the country might like or have acquired a taste for different types of plants, or their tastes can change depending on the amount of pressure on the local populations.

 Hope this information was helpful.